IST356M001SP25/assignment-03-tkatz123/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Throughout this assignment I learned a lot about streamlit.
+Firstly, in part 1 I learned how to use the info and succeed commands to output data in a more aesthetically pleasing way.
+Next, in part 2 I learned how to upload a file using streamlit, and how it works a little differently that normal when trying to read a file.
+I noticed you have to manually encode the utf to get it to function as a string.
+Finally, in part 3 I learned how to use st.session_state to keep constant variables when inputting new files.
+This was the most challenging part as I had a hard time being able to keep track of the packages, and files while also saving to different json files, and outputting everything correctly.
+In the end I got it to work after many trials and erros, I feel I have a much more comprehensive understanding of streamlit after this assignment.